utamori/learn-go-with-tests/mocking.md

 It is sometimes hard to know _what level_ to test exactly but here are some thought processes and rules I try to follow:

 - **The definition of refactoring is that the code changes but the behaviour stays the same**.
-If you have decided to do some refactoring in theory you should be able to do make the commit without any test changes.
+If you have decided to do some refactoring in theory you should be able to make the commit without any test changes.
 So when writing a test ask yourself
-  - Am I testing the behaviour I want or the implementation details?
+  - Am I testing the behaviour I want, or the implementation details?
   - If I were to refactor this code, would I have to make lots of changes to the tests?
-- Although Go lets you test private functions, I would avoid it as private functions are to do with implementation.
+- Although Go lets you test private functions, I would avoid it as private functions are implementation detail to support public behaviour.
+Test the public behaviour.
+Sandi Metz describes private functions as being "less stable" and you don't want to couple your tests to them.
 - I feel like if a test is working with **more than 3 mocks then it is a red flag** - time for a rethink on the design
 - Use spies with caution.
 Spies let you see the insides of the algorithm you are writing which can be very useful but that means a tighter coupling between your test code and the implementation. **Be sure you actually care about these details if you're going to spy on them**

-As always, rules in software development aren't really rules and there can be exceptions.
-[Uncle Bob's article of "When to mock"](https://8thlight.com/blog/uncle-bob/2014/05/10/WhenToMock.html) has some excellent pointers.

 #### Can't I just use a mocking framework?